squirrel-prover/squirrel-prover/README.md

 ### Standalone

-You can check a proof development by simply passing the file to `metabc`:
+You can check a proof development by simply passing the file to `squirrel`:
 ```
-$ ./metabc examples/euf.mbc
+$ ./squirrel examples/euf.sp
 ```

 ### With proof general

 The required `.el` files are inside the `utils` folder.
-The `metabc.el` file contains comments detailing the installation of metabc for ProofGeneral.
+The `squirrel.el` file contains comments detailing the installation of squirrel for ProofGeneral.
 We recommend installing ProofGeneral from the git repository.

 ## Quick guide

-MetaBC developments are conventionally written in `.mbc` files.
+Squirrel developments are conventionally written in `.sp` files.
 They start with a system description, followed by some lemmas corresponding to trace properties.